 High Fidelity, the subsequent venture of the founder of Second Life Philip Rosedale, recently closed its virtual social network and will now focus on providing virtual office space.

-A few days ago spatial, which offers a "holographic" collaboration platform where team members work together in virtual spaces using AR headsets, raised another $ 14 million, with existing customers such as Mattel, Nestlé and BNP Paribas.
+A few days ago spatial, which offers a "holographic" collaboration platform in which team members work together in virtual spaces using AR headsets, raised an additional $ 14 million, with existing customers such as Mattel, Nestlé and BNP Paribas.

 Here is a taste in the video below.